iltommi/qdb-documentation/source/concepts/data_transfer.rst

  * Only one client can write to a specific entry at a time.
  * Multiple clients can simultaenously read the same entry.
  * Multiple clients can simultaneously read and write to multiple, unique entries.

+As of quasardb 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+Nodes containing replicated entries may respond instead of the original node to provide faster lookup times.

 quasardb automatically scales its multithreading engine to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.